kydance/kydance.github.io/posts/golang-GMP/index.md

 	timersLock mutex

 	// Actions to take at some time.
 This is used to implement the
-	// standard library&#39;s time package.
+	// standard library's time package.
 	// Must hold timersLock to access.
 	timers []*timer

-	// Number of timers in P&#39;s heap. numTimers atomic.Uint32
+	// Number of timers in P's heap. numTimers atomic.Uint32

-	// Number of timerDeleted timers in P&#39;s heap. deletedTimers atomic.Uint32
+	// Number of timerDeleted timers in P's heap. deletedTimers atomic.Uint32

 	// Race context used while executing timer functions.